DMarzzucco/SecureMesh/README.md

 #### 1. Microservices

 - `API Gateway`: A unified entry point for clients (web, mobile, desktop).
 It exposes REST endpoints for consumption, encapsulates routing logic, and implements CORS policies, Rate Limiting, Role Hierarchies, and OAuth2 protocols.
-- `Identity Service`: Manages user identity and data.
-Implements business logic related to profiles, authentication, and permissions.
+- `User Service`: Manages domain logic and rules for user entities (validations, unique constraints, lifecycle rules).
-- `User API`: Manages the full lifecycle of users.
+- `Sessions Management Service`: Handles the full lifecycle of sessions (create, list, delete, expiration) linked to users.
-- `Security API`: Manages the full lifecycle of user sessions.
-- `Hangfire Server`: Executes background jobs.
+- `User Management Service (UMS)`: Orchestrates communication between services (BFF pattern).
+Other services do not know of each other’s existence.
+- `Identity Provider (IDP)`: Manages security, authentication, and authorization.
+It only knows about the UMS as its source of truth.
+- `Account Delation Scheduler`: Executes scheduled user account deletion requests.
 - `Redis`: A key-value store used to hold one-time tokens, which are discarded after TTL expiration.
 - `RabbitMQ`: An asynchronous messaging system used for email verification, welcome messages, and account recovery.
 - `PostgreSQL`: Relational database for persistent storage.